 A September workshop in Fryerstown wove together the project’s three essential threads of knowledge - ecological experts, the holders of indigenous wisdom and songwriters.

 Full of ideas and inspiration, the songwriters followed these threads to connect to place.
 Their process and songs were unveiled in one jam-packed Saturday night concert to a large audience at the Maldon Folk Festival in October 2017.

-Finally, in the Castlemaine State Festival (March 2017) another large-scale concert saw local choir-leaders arrange and perform the Singing from Country songs to a delighted audience which included the songwriters.
-These songs are now available on the CMVic website for choirs to sing and soon, and a documentary film has been made about the project to help share the Singing from Country concept to other regions.
+The cumination of the first phase of SfC took place at the Castlemaine State Festival (March 2017) where another large-scale concert saw local choir-leaders arrange and perform the Singing from Country songs to a delighted audience which included the songwriters.
+These songs are now available on the CMVic website for choirs to sing, and a documentary film has been made about the project to help share the Singing from Country concept to other regions.

 I was not prepared for and could no way have anticipated how overwhelmed and humbled I would be by the wonderful healing spirit on display at the choir concert...
 I could count on one hand the number of times I have been moved to tears when hearing something I've written sung back to me and that was definitely one of them...

 A credit to the will of the community and to all those involved in the project and choirs.
 Neil Murray – Singing from Country Songwriter

 Many Victorians are street-wise but not land-literate.
 We can describe the ecosystem of Android verses IOS but not know that a local lake is threatened.
 The word ‘gum tree’ to many people these days means, an alternative to Ebay.
 In a consumer-driven society we are brand aware but not land aware.